Raxvis/nativemodels/README.md

 ## Options for createModel

+Options are shallow by default, so if you have a deeply nested object, you will need to pass down options by hand or set `passOptions` to true.

 ### defaultOptions

 Options are merged with whatever object is passed in, so a blank object will keep the default options